 Beginnings of a Free Store Movement

-The free-store movement began in the United States in the 1960s in San Francisco.
-Today, several European countries have thriving free stores, and there are also many free stores scattered throughout the US.
+The free-store movement began in the United States in the 1960s in San Francisco and experienced a resurgence during the global pandemic.
 All share a common philosophy: that there are more than enough goods to go around; scarcity should not be an issue.

 “The purpose of a free store is for everyone to rethink their shopping habits, spending habits, and general addiction to ‘newer-bigger-better,’” says Bonnie Nordvedt, administrator of the Baltimore Free Store.
 “Our vision statement explains this a little more: ‘We envision communities forged through relationships based on mutual aid and cooperation.
 We use the distribution of free items as a catalyst for change and to demonstrate what can be done when communities work together.’”